evryfs/asyncapi-generator/docs/serializers/yaml_customization.md

 # YAML Serialization Customization

-This document explains the advanced customization applied to the YAML generation process in `asyncapi-generator-core`.
-We employ custom Jackson serializers to produce "human-friendly" and "spec-compliant" YAML that standard Jackson configuration cannot achieve on its own.
+This document explains the customization applied to the YAML generation process in `asyncapi-generator-core`.
+We employ custom Jackson serializers to produce fine-tuned YAML that standard Jackson configuration cannot achieve on its own.

 ## The Problem: Jackson's "Safe" Defaults